October 14, 2016

 One time just Jeff and I went camping for a long weekend in the mountains.
 He knew I was a boy scout, and we drove up to the mountain with food, drinks, cigars.
 We got there noonish, set up the tent, stove, and stuff, then smoke a cigar, when he said, “So what do we do now?”
 I said, “This is it; this is camping-we hike, we cook, we commune with nature, we avoid snakes and bears, and we hope a sorority has a campsite nearby.”
 He looked at me in disbelief, and said “This is bullshirt [or words to that effect].”
 He was terribly bored, said so loudly, and within a couple of hours he had convinced me to pack up his Vega and drive to Yuma, where he had a relative we could stay with for the weekend.
 So that’s what we did: stayed indoors watching TV, cooked our steaks, and had a big time in his relative’s air conditioned living room.
 And I remember that he pushed his car to 105 mph driving down the steep grade to Arizona.

 All during my senior year Jeff and Mark would show up at my bedroom window once, twice a week, usually at 1 am; they had graduated by then.
-I’m diurnal, solar powered; those two are nocturnal.
+They were always in jeans and a loose t-shirt, sporting their letterman jackets that somehow made them look so cool and jock-like.
+It seemed like they were two raggedy boys, ready for some adventure, and I was dragged along as a sidekick (not that I didn’t enjoy it).
+Although, I’m diurnal, solar powered; those two are nocturnal.
 I went to bed at 10, with milk and cookies.
 They’d be at my window, saying, “Put your pants on Usey; come outside and just talk to us!”
 Like the serpent in the garden, all smoove like, these two.
 I was so groggy and out of it, I’d do it, and by the time I was awake I was in Jeff’s car headed to all night diner in El Cajon, or Donut World in Mission Valley, or to a bonfire at the beach, or to sneak into an apartment complex’s hot tub, or try to hike up Cowles Mt. in the dark (we made it like 100 yards).
 Jeff cleaned some high-end office buildings on Navajo Road on Sundays, and I remember being with him (but not helping him, of course), me watching football, telling him to vacuum more quietly.

 On Christmas day night 1975 we went ice sliding on the San Carlos golf course.
 It was a long night.
 We were chased by police there, hid in an apt complex, hopped in the car, drove to El Cajon, encountered more police at a donut shop (where else?), finally ending up at Mark’s home at 5 am, only to be surrounded by three sheriff’s’ cars, and threatened with arrest for attempted burglary (long story, but mistaken identity).
 Only the Jappe’s persistent neighbor, also a reporter, keep us from a line up.